International Fragrance Association

 Obligatory for IFRA members, these Standards - and the IFRA Code of Practice - are based on scientific safety assessments prepared by RIFM.

-In 2024, IFRA actively engaged in advocating for the fragrance industry in the EU, in particular with the SHIFT2024 campaign.
+In 2025, IFRA actively engaged in advocating for the fragrance industry in the EU Chemicals Omnibus

-In 2024, IFRA focused on navigating the evolving chemical control legislation in Latin America, emphasizing collaboration with national associations and the Latin American Regulatory Cooperation Forum to ensure regulations are practical and innovation-friendly.
+In 2025, IFRA focused on navigating evolving legislation in Latin America, emphasizing collaboration with national associations and the Latin American Regulatory Cooperation Forum to ensure regulations are practical and innovation-friendly.

-In 2024, IFRA marked significant progress by initiating the development of a unique perfumery course in India, addressing the growing needs of the fragrance and flavor industry there.
+In 2025, IFRA marked significant progress by further strengthening links with regulators and fragrance companies in India, addressing the growing needs of the fragrance and flavor industry there.

 The APAC region is an important producer and user of fragrances and fragrance ingredients.
 IFRA's engagement there is vital to supporting approaches by value chain stakeholders.